 Summer temperatures are in the 100’s (38ºC) during all but the earliest hours of the morning.
 So the key to enjoying summer in Death Valley is to start your day around sunrise, do the hikes, drives, or tours you want to do, then head back indoors for the afternoon until you go back out for sunset and the night skies.
 Summer is Death Valley’s low season, so some tour companies, accommodation, and restaurants aren’t open.

 Fall in Death Valley starts in October when temperatures decline to the 90s (32ºC) during the day and the 60s (15ºC) at night.
 Rangers programs and guided tours are in full swing, and as long as you avoid the holidays, the park is still relatively uncrowded.
-The Death Valley ‘49ers Encampment in November is a fantastic festival of old-time western music, art, and events that celebrate the pioneer spirit of Death Valley.
+The Death Valley ‘49ers Encampment in November is a fantastic festival of old-time western music, art, and events that celebrate Death Valley’s pioneer spirit.

 Most people are surprised to learn that Death Valley is cold in the Winter, with lows at night in the 40s (4ºC).
 Everything – tours, accommodation, etc. – is fully open in the Winter, though keep in mind that the days are much shorter during these months.
-Winter occasionally sees rain in the valley and usually brings snow to the Panamint Mountains, which sometimes sticks to the top of Telescope Peak.
+Winter occasionally sees rain in the valley and usually brings snow to the Panamint Mountains.

 Where To Stay